sportsculture/sport-cli/docs/deployment.md

 There are two distinct build processes used, depending on the distribution channel:

-- **NPM publication:** For publishing to the NPM registry, the TypeScript source code in `@google/gemini-cli-core` and `@google/gemini-cli` is transpiled into standard JavaScript using the TypeScript Compiler (`tsc`).
+- **NPM publication:** For publishing to the NPM registry, the TypeScript source code in `@google/sprtscltr-cli-core` and `@google/sprtscltr-cli` is transpiled into standard JavaScript using the TypeScript Compiler (`tsc`).
 The resulting `dist/` directory is what gets published in the NPM package.
 This is a standard approach for TypeScript libraries.

 - **GitHub `npx` execution:** When running the latest version of Gemini CLI directly from GitHub, a different process is triggered by the `prepare` script in `package.json`.
 This script uses `esbuild` to bundle the entire application and its dependencies into a single, self-contained JavaScript file.
 This bundle is created on-the-fly on the user's machine and is not checked into the repository.

 **Docker sandbox image**

-The Docker-based execution method is supported by the `gemini-cli-sandbox` container image.
+The Docker-based execution method is supported by the `sprtscltr-cli-sandbox` container image.
 This image is published to a container registry and contains a pre-installed, global version of Gemini CLI.
 The `scripts/prepare-cli-packagejson.js` script dynamically injects the URI of this image into the CLI's `package.json` before publishing, so the CLI knows which image to pull when the `--sandbox` flag is used.

 ## Release process